 This system can be challenging or soft and slow but is suitable for all levels.
 A basic level of fitness is required.

-Restorative Yoga is sooo relaxing!
+Restorative Yoga is so relaxing!
 The ultimate antidote to stress.
 You will be guided through gentle restorative postures in order to experience deep relaxation.
 Absolutely no sun salutations!

-Stress can effect health, relationships, sexual function, reproduction, job performance, athletic performance and the sense of who we are are (self).
+Stress can affect health, relationships, sexual function, reproduction, job performance, athletic performance and the sense of who we are (self).